 One of the first considerations is the type of wood to go with the exterior log siding.
 If the outside is pine most people go with pine on the inside, If they use cedar log siding, cedar is the inside material of choice.
 Others do some mix and matching with their creativity and personal choice.
-The company that supplied the siding should also have quality rustic wood trim molding options:
+The company that supplied the siding should also have many types of wood trim molding:

 - Door and window molding

 - Ceiling and crown molding